fccoelho/Curso_Blockchain/bitcoin-client-tut.md

 	blockchain, else you can mess up the network's consensus by creating too many blocks too fast.**

-4. run `bitcoin-cli getnewaddress`. publish it to the course's online blackboard (check the README).
+4. Run `bitcoin-cli getnewaddress`. publish it to the course's online blackboard (check the README).

-5. check if your blockchain is synced by comparing the number of blocks between your peers. run `bitcoin-cli getblockcount`.
+5. Check if your blockchain is synced by comparing the number of blocks between your peers. run `bitcoin-cli getblockcount`.